always-on/always/core/Reeti/README/README-build.txt

 3. All created executable and library files will be created in: /build/src/

-4. Two configuration files, InitVar.u and InitModule.u, will be copied to: reetiPrograms/load/
+4. Two configuarion files, InitVar.u and InitModule.u, will be copied to: reetiPrograms/load/